lacchain/besu-pro-testnet/README.md

 ## References ###

-* This Pantheon network uses [IBFT2.0](https://docs.pantheon.pegasys.tech/en/latest/Consensus-Protocols/IBFT/) consensus with validator and regular nodes located around Latin America and the Caribbean.
+* This Pantheon network uses [IBFT2.0](https://docs.pantheon.pegasys.tech/en/latest/Consensus-Protocols/IBFT/) consensus with core and satellite nodes located around Latin America and the Caribbean.

 * In this installation we will use **Ubuntu 18.04** as the operating system and all the commands related to this operating system.
 In addition, links of the prerequisites will be placed in case it is required to install in another operating system.